arangodb/docs/3.5/data-modeling-collections-collection-methods.md

 shard key values, and it will be returned even if no such document exists.

 {% hint 'info' %}
-The `getResponsibleShard()` function can only be used on Coordinators in clusters.
+The `getResponsibleShard()` method can only be used on Coordinators in clusters.
 {% endhint %}